confluentinc/ksql/docs/faq.md

 **Is KSQL ready for production?**

 KSQL is a technical preview at this point in time.
 We do not yet recommend its use for production purposes.
+The planned GA release date for KSQL is March 2018.

 **Can I use KSQL with my favorite data format (e.g. JSON, Avro)?**